Magnetic-tape data storage: Open reels

 Initially, magnetic tape for data storage was wound on 10.5 in reels.
 This standard for large computer systems persisted through the late 1980s, with steadily increasing capacity due to thinner substrates and changes in encoding.
-Tape cartridges and cassettes were available starting in the mid-1970s and were frequently used with small computer systems.
-With the introduction of the IBM 3480 cartridge in 1984, described as "about one-fourth the size ... yet it stored up to 20 percent more data", large computer systems started to move away from open-reel tapes and towards cartridges.

 UNIVAC

+UNISERVO tape drives with a UNIVAC computer system.

 Magnetic tape was first used to record computer data in 1951 on the UNIVAC I. The UNISERVO drive recording medium was a thin metal strip of 0.5 in wide nickel-plated phosphor bronze.
 Recording density was 128 characters per inch (198 micrometres per character) on eight tracks at a linear speed of 100 in/s, yielding a data rate of 12,800 characters per second.
 Of the eight tracks, six were data, one was for parity, and one was a clock, or timing track.
 Making allowances for the empty space between tape blocks, the actual transfer rate was around 7,200 characters per second.
 A small reel of mylar tape provided separation between the metal tape and the read/write head.